espinoco/espinoco.github.io/src/gitconfig.md

     # Unstage
     u = restore --staged

-    # Checkout
+    # Checkout alias.
     co = checkout

-    # Creates a new commit
+    # Creates a new commit.
     cc = commit

-    # Amends the last commit
+    # Amends the last commit.
     ca = commit --amend

-    # Creates a new commit with an empty message
+    # Creates a new commit with an empty message.
+Useful for dummy commits.
     ce = commit --allow-empty

-    # Deletes a branch
+    # Deletes a branch.
     bd = !git branch -D

     # Renames the current branch.
 It reads from the input the branch name to delete.
     br = !git branch -m

-    # Gets the upstream remote and branch
+    # Gets the upstream remote and branch.
     up = !git for-each-ref --format='%(upstream:short)' "$(git symbolic-ref -q HEAD)"

-    # Gets the upstream branch only
+    # Gets the upstream branch only.
     upb = !git up | sed 's/.*\\///'

-    # Gets the upstream remote only
+    # Gets the upstream remote only.
     upr = !git up | sed 's/\\/.*//'

-    # Fetches the upsteram branch from the upstream remote
+    # Fetches the upsteram branch from the upstream remote.
     fu = !git fetch $(git upr) $(git upb)

-    # Rebases the current branch with the updated upstream remote and branch
+    # Rebases the current branch with the updated upstream remote and branch.
     ru = !git fu && git rebase $(git up)

     # Fetches a branch from the upstream remote and checks it out.
 It reads from input the name of
     # the branch from the remote.
     gb = !git fetch $(git upr) $1 && git checkout -b $1 $(git upr)/$1 && :

-    # Pushes the current branch to the upstream push remote
+    # Pushes the current branch to the upstream push remote.
     pu = !git push $(git upr) $(git branch --show-current)

     # Spins off a new branch based on the upstream remote and branch.
 It first checks if there are